BLOGGING STILL GOOD?

 Who has not heard of Facebook, Twitter, and LinkedIn in this digital age?
 While some people may see the rise of social media as the end of blogging, but I have a different view.
 People no longer dedicate a specific time slot to write a full-length “daily report” of their lives; They spend several quick minutes throughout the day to share short posts on social media.

-That is exactly what I think social media is, casual microblogging in another word.
+That is exactly what I think social media is, casual microblogging in other words.
 Nope, I don’t think this is a bad direction, and the ability to quickly connect with friends all over the world is more than welcomed – This is something that the traditional blogs cannot do.

 2) PHOTOS, IMAGES, AND IDEA SHARING.